 University Residence Halls

 The University provides residence hall accommodations for students in seven traditional residence halls and two apartment/suite halls.
 Graduate students are welcome to live in University Housing with the exception of Beede, Olson, and Mickelson Halls.
 These Halls are reserved for undergraduate students.
-Additional information may be obtained from University Housing at 605-677-5663, www.usd.edu/student-life/university-housing or on campus at the Center for Continuing Education, Suite 101.
+Additional information may be obtained from University Housing at 605-677-5663, www.usd.edu/student-life/university-housing or on campus in the Housing Office located in North Commons, Suite 100.

 Vermillion offers a variety of rooms, apartments, mobile homes, and houses for rent to University students.
 The University is not responsible for off-campus housing and it is considered an entirely separate entity.
 Students must make rental arrangements with the individual landlords.
 You can view current listings in the Vermillion area, along with valuable information for finding housing to suit your personal needs at www.Vermillionapartments.com.

-The Writing Center offers assists with papers or writing assignments.
-Students can schedule an appointment online in the USD portal under the Academics tab, email email@example.com, call 605-677-5626, or stop by Room 133 in the Academic Commons (I.D.
+The Writing Center helps students improve their writing skills and consults with students on any type of writing assignments.
+Students can schedule an appointment online at www.usd.edu/writingcenter, email firstname.lastname@example.org, call 605-677-5626, or stop by the Writing Center location in Room 133 Academic Commons (I.D.
 Weeks Library, first floor).
-Distance students can receive help in the Online Writing Center in D2L.
+The Online Writing Center (in D2L) connects distance students with writing consultants.

 Graduate and Professional Student Association